 There are different numbers, different formats, and they can be used for different purposes.
-Spreadsheets are excellent software but technology is limited and we have to use it the best way we can.
-While spreadsheet cannot capture all the conventions used in science and mathematics, we can make word problem generators that comes closest to these conventions as possible.
+Spreadsheets are excellent software, but technology is limited, and we have to use it the best way we can.
+While spreadsheet cannot capture all the conventions used in science and mathematics, we can make word problem generators that come closest to these conventions as possible.

-I was initially planning to make only one post for formatting the numbers in spreadsheet problem generator.
-However, while studying how to go with this post, I realized that date and time are a totally different kind of number.
-Please visit by next post to know more about using and formatting date and time in spreadsheet problem generator.
+I was initially planning to make only one post for formatting the numbers in the spreadsheet problem generator.
+However, while studying how to go with this post, I realized that date and time are a different kind of number.
+Please visit the next post to know more about using and formatting date and time in the spreadsheet problem generator.